-- 3.4 Parents may not authorise their son's absence and should understand that only the School has the power to do this, on the basis of the explanation provided by a parent.
-If parents fail to provide a satisfactory reason for their son's absence, the School will record the absence as unauthorised. - 3.5 Parents should avoid taking family holidays during term-time.
+- 3.3 Parents should ensure that if their son is absent from School for an unavoidable reason, such as illness, they contact the School by 8.30am on the day of absence by email (absence@qebarnet.co.uk) or by leaving a voicemail on the pupil absence line (020 8441 4646).
+Unless authorisation has been granted in advance, parents should report their son's absence each day until his return to School. - 3.4 Parents may not authorise their son's absence and should understand that only the School has the power to do this, on the basis of the explanation provided by a parent.
+If parents fail to provide a satisfactory reason for their son's absence, the School will record the absence as unauthorised. - 3.5 Parents should avoid taking family holidays during term-time, including by departing or returning on the days immediately before or after a School holiday. - 3.6 Parents should raise any concern they have regarding their son's attendance with his Form Tutor or Head of Year in the first instance, in order that the issues can be explored through the School's pastoral support structures.